-ThinkChina Video: Will China 'forcefully reunify' Taiwan?
+ThinkChina Podcast: Will China 'forcefully reunify' Taiwan?
 Wishful Thinking in Beijing, Taipei, and Washington Could Spell Conflict in 2019

-Watch or re-watch the ChinaTalk lecture on Taiwan by Professor of Chinese politics Peter Hays Gries, Lee Kai Hung Chair and Director of the Manchester China Institute at the University of Manchester.
+Listen or re-listen to the ChinaTalk lecture on Taiwan by Professor of Chinese politics Peter Hays Gries, Lee Kai Hung Chair and Director of the Manchester China Institute at the University of Manchester.

 Moderator: Andreas Bøje Forsby, researcher, NIAS - Nordic Institute of Asian Studies